ksilin/jpa/jpa2-notes/8-jpql.md

 * update
 * delete

 Aggregate and select queries are sometimes called report queries.
-THe set of entities and embeddables the queries operate on are called "abstact persistence schema".
+The set of entities and embeddables the queries operate on are called "abstact persistence schema".

 Entities may be named using the `name` attribute of the `@Entity` annotation.
 The unqualified class name is the default entity name.
 Simple properties of entities are called "state fields", properties that are relations are called "association fields".